 Autumn veggie garden

-This page was last updated by Bernard Preston on 8th May, 2021.
+This page was last updated by Bernard Preston on 8th April, 2025.

-We're holding thumbs against an early frost; that will finish them off.
+The last row of green beans has just started bearing; we're holding thumbs against an early frost; that will finish them off.

-There are even still a few granadillas to be enjoyed, but not many; my grandson gets all of them.
+There are even still a few granadillas to be enjoyed but not many; my grandson gets all of them.
 At two years old he is very passionate about his food.

 But it is the autumn and winter gardens that we now look forward to.